SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

             case Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune }

-Each enumeration definition effectively defines a brand new type.
+Each enumeration definition defines a brand new type.
 As a result, their names
 (such as ``CompassPoint`` and ``Planet``) should start with a capital letter.